Brackets

 you must first perform the exponentiation, and only then take the square root.
 Thus

 is completely wrong.
-The brackets must be solved from inside to outside, so
+The parentheses must be solved from inside to outside, so

 Example 6